bofcarbon1/React.Tutorials/src/tictactoe/README.md

  3. The original hard coded move history list was converted to a for loop approach which built the elements dynamically.

  4. When a player wins the 3 sqaures that were used to get the win should have a gold background.
-This feature was partically completed.
-Up to the point in which an 'accessKey' attribute was used to match a list of 3 winners that contained the square number (0-8).
-That matching required parsing through the parent child elements of the Board squares.
-What was not done was to set the attribute of the element font-weight to bold.
-The issue was that React Native attributes are immutable or not supposed to be changed.
-The suggestions on the sites where React developers conversted suggested that a new element be built to replace the existing element.
-This seemed an extreme task as the 9 possible choices for replacement were random and deleting and inserting child elements that deep into the structure of the DOM tree a daunting task.
-This solution sounded better dealt with using Mobx with a non immutable data store and the ability to set attributes whenever and wherever needed regardless of what the original state of the element was.
+This feature was  completed by changing the className to the attribute with the gold background.
+There was an issue however.
+Pressing the history buttons and going back to a previous game state does not reset the squares back to the proper class.